hexundev/libvita2d/README.md

 This fork includes a few additions I needed.

 - Multiply blend mode added along with an enum for blend modes
-- vita2d_vertex_bufferfor rendering data that does not need to be changed often
+- vita2d_vertex_buffer for rendering data that does not need to be changed often
 - Set a custom matrix for rendering with vita2d_set_matrix
 - A couple of misc functions for convenience